 Other expenses may be tours, activities and souvenirs.

 Now let’s look at how much some procedures cost in the US and Costa Rica.
+These are approximate costs that I found online.

 - US cost: $1,100 per tooth